7 Field Company Royal Engineers War Diary 1918 - 1919

 9 March 1918: 7 Field Coy moved, entraining at St Omer at 12 noon.

-16-21 March 1918: Moved by bus from Fresnoy en Chaussee to Monchy Legache.
+16-21 March 1918: Moved by bus from Fresnoy en Chaussee to Monchy Lagache.
 Here the Coy was employed on the defences of the neighbourhood of Tertry.

-The half Company left at Monchy Legache on morning of 22nd remained there until orders arrived from Major Baker to move to the neighbourhood of Mons en Chaussee at once.
+The half Company left at Monchy Lagache on morning of 22nd remained there until orders arrived from Major Baker to move to the neighbourhood of Mons en Chaussee at once.

 Move to east of Amiens (23 February to 20 March 1918) By Capt H.A.
 Baker MC